smithlabcode/ribotricer/docs/cmd-manual.rst

 Contents
 ========
-robocop is a comprehensive pipeline and set of tools for analyzing Ribo-seq data.
+roboraptor is a comprehensive pipeline and set of tools for analyzing Ribo-seq data.
 This manual explains the stages in our pipeline, how to use the analysis tools and how to modify the pipeline for your specific context.